openedx/openedx-learning/docs/decisions/0002-content-flexibility.rst

 The following are foundational, extensible concepts in the Learning Core, which can be combined in different ways:

-Block
+Item
-  A Block is a small piece of content, like a video, problem, or bit of HTML text.
+  An Item is a small piece of content, like a video, problem, or bit of HTML text.
 It has an identity, renderer, and potentially student state.
 It is not a container for other content, and has no child elements.

-  Blocks are analogous to the "Module" portion of the traditional Open edX course.
+  Items are analogous to the "Module" portion of the traditional Open edX course.

 Segment
-  A Segment is an ordered list of Blocks that must be presented to the user together.
-The Blocks inside a Segment may be of different types, but it does not make sense to show one of these Blocks in isolation.
-An example could be one Block that explains a problem scenario, along with a problem Block that asks a question about it–a common scenario in content libraries.
-By default, each Block is its own Segment.
+  A Segment is an ordered list of Items that must be presented to the user together.
+The Items inside a Segment may be of different types, but it does not make sense to show one of these Items in isolation.
+An example could be one Item that explains a problem scenario, along with a problem Item that asks a question about it–a common scenario in content libraries.
+By default, each Item is its own Segment.

   Open edX currently models these as nested Verticals (a.k.a.
 Units), but this often causes problems for code that traverses the content without realizing that such a nesting is possible.